-One of the most important skills is to know how to put your line on the baitcasting reels and get ready for your lure casting.
+You need to know how to put your line on the baitcasting reel to get ready for your lure casting.

 A fishing line is a unique thin string that is employed for fishing or angling.
-Yet, they are much more durable than standard strings.
+Yet, it is much more durable than standard strings.

 Although many think that they can easily use a normal string for fishing, that will not be as successful as employing a line.